Academic Integrity: Faculty and Staff Information

 How to Prevent Academic Misconduct

-The most helpful tip to prevent academic misconduct is proactive communication with your students.
-Students come from unique and disparate schools and circumstances, and something that may have been acceptable in one location may be considered academic misconduct in another.
+The most helpful tip to prevent academic misconduct is to proactively communication with your students.
+Students come from disparate schools and circumstances, and something that may have been acceptable in one location may be considered academic misconduct in another.
 Consider each definition of academic misconduct, how it applies to your class’s unique circumstances, and how you can communicate your expectations at the beginning of your class and throughout the semester.

-• Consider creating an Academic Integrity module in your course D2L shell
+- Consider creating an academic integrity module in your course’s D2L shell

-• Sometimes, academic misconduct is an unfortunate result of a struggling student who is trying anything and everything to get a passing grade in a class.
+- Sometimes, academic misconduct is the unfortunate result when a struggling student tries anything and everything to get a passing grade in a class.
 Encourage students to visit the university resources listed in the Student Information section of this webpage.

 Additional Things to Know

-Artificial Intelligence (AI): AI is greatly reshaping higher education, and acceptable use of AI in one class may count as cheating in another.
-Be upfront and clear with your students about acceptable use of AI in your classes and consider how you might differentiate between acceptable use of AI for various projects.
+Artificial Intelligence (AI): AI is reshaping higher education, and acceptable use of AI in one class may count as cheating in another.
+Be up front and clear with your students about acceptable uses of AI in your classes and consider how you might differentiate between acceptable uses of AI for various projects.

 Turnitin.com: East Texas A&M subscribes to Turnitin.com, and you should see information about this function in your course D2L shells.
-Consider how you might use this tool and encourage students to use it to avoid inaccurate citation of resources and other forms of plagiarism in your classes.
+Consider how you might use this tool and encourage students to use it to avoid inaccurate resource citations and other forms of plagiarism in your classes.

 Questions